Americans off to quick start at Australian Open

 "The biggest thing I took away from (the French Open) was just that I can compete with the top players in the world," she said. "(There are) little things here and there I need to work on, but I'm here.
 I need to believe in myself."

-Vandeweghe fell to her knees with nausea while trailing in the second set of her match against Vinci, but after an extended medical timeout and a couple sips of soda, she recovered to break back and finish off a 6-1, 7-6 (3) victory.
+Vandeweghe fell to her knees with nausea while trailing in the second set of her match against Vinci, but after an extended medical timeout and a couple sips of a soft drink, she recovered to break back and finish off a 6-1, 7-6 (3) victory.

 Her first thought, she said, was "I'm going to be that person who's going to barf on the court.
 And I hate throwing up."